-- a) If due to the configuration of a single building or the siting of other buildings on the same property, external walls of adjacent firecells are exposed to each other at an angle of 90° or less, and one or both firecells contain sleeping risk groups or exitways, or - b) If there are unprotected areas in external walls facing a relevant boundary to other property at an angle of 90° or less.
+a) If due to the configuration of a single building or the siting of other buildings on the same property, external walls of adjacent firecells are exposed to each other at an angle of less than 90°, and one or both firecells contain sleeping risk groups or exitways, or b) If there are unprotected areas in external walls facing a relevant boundary to other property at an angle of less than 90°.

-When the vertical planes of two external walls of separate firecells, or of an external wall and a relevant boundary of other property (where the wall faces that boundary), intersect at an angle of 90° or less, there is potential danger of fire spread between firecells or to other property.
+When the vertical planes of two external walls of separate firecells, or of an external wall and a relevant boundary of other property (where the wall faces that boundary), intersect at an angle of less than 90°, there is potential danger of fire spread between firecells or to other property.